mrsiejas/solemare-apartment/README.md

 [![Code Quality](https://github.com/mrsiejas/solemare-apartment/actions/workflows/main.yml/badge.svg)](https://github.com/mrsiejas/solemare-apartment/actions/workflows/main.yml)

-A modern, responsive website for Solemare Apartment 46 in Kąty Rybackie, Poland.
+A modern, responsive website for rental apartment.
+Can be used as QR code URL  for the guests that have arrived in the apartment.
 Built with HTML, CSS, and JavaScript, deployed on Cloudflare Pages.

 ## Features